1. Scope of Application

 6. Tours and other services

 A restriction on the number of participants in each session applies to all tours, workshops, and other group offerings.
-You must have a prior reservation, which must be made not less than 14 days prior to your event.
+Offers available to groups require prior reservation, which must be completed not less than 14 days prior to the date of performance.
 Confirmations delivered electronically should be printed out on a sheet of paper (size DIN A4) and shown at the ticket counter prior to your participation in the event.

 Tours, workshops, and other group offerings will be conducted by an independently operating guide commissioned by the FJMB.
 The FJMB is responsible for selecting and commissioning a knowledgeable guide.
 In addition, all instructions relative to the conduct of and reservations for the tour set forth on the confirmation of your booking shall apply.
 The FJMB reserves the right to make minor changes in the program and to substitute a different guide.
 The age of children signed up for participation must correspond to the age group defined for the course; if not, we reserve the right not to allow your child to participate.